-WordPress is the quickest and easiest way to get your website online, with it’s famous 5 minute setup.
+WordPress is the quickest and easiest way to get your website online, with it’s famous 5-minute setup.
 This website is built on WordPress.
-WordPress has so many different themes, and is reasonable easy to pick up.
-If you don’t want to do it yourself, you can hire a WordPress developer cheaply to setup a basic website.
-(Obviously if you need something specific prices will go up.)
+WordPress has so many different themes and is reasonably easy to pick up.
+If you don’t want to do it yourself, you can hire a WordPress developer cheaply to set up a basic website.
+(Obviously, if you need something specific prices will go up.)

 3. Getting some content onto the website.

 The next set to set up a website is to set up a website!
 You have figured out your domain name, and know where it is going to be hosted.
 But now, when you type your domain into a browser there is nothing there.
 We’ll cover that now.

 The easiest way is to have selected WordPress One-Click install from your hosting provider.
 If you’ve done that, great, go ahead and install WordPress form your control panel.
 Step through the Wizard filling in your Web site name and other details and check out your new website.

 I’ll go into more details in a future post.
 To see what Plugins I use, check out my Web Site Tools page.